wwoods/git-results/README.md

 # any experiments is required.
 When more than one path matches, the most
 # specific path's parameters are used.

+# Vars can be overridden in a sub path
+vars = { "cmd": "python test.py arg" }

 # Ignore results files from this list of extensions.
 This is the default list:
 ignoreExt = [ "pyc", "pyo", "swp" ]